- EOS R vs DSLR vs EOS M: Which Camera System is Right for You?

-The EOS R uses Canon’s revolutionary new RF lenses, although you can still use your Canon EF or EF S lenses with the adaptor.
+The EOS R uses Canon’s revolutionary RF lenses, although you can still use your Canon EF or EF S lenses with an adaptor.
+The RF lenses are a growing category that offer higher quality, speed and sharpness optimised for the EOS R system cameras.
 When using the native RF lenses you can benefit from the fully customisable control ring, which you can program to control ISO, aperture and shutter speed.

 One of the other features that I love about the EOS R is its silent shooting mode.
 Out in the field, we came across a situation where we needed to get up close to a subject and shoot a macro shot.
 In the silent shooting mode I was able to get the camera very close to the subject without it flying away.